snabbco/snabb/src/program/lwaftr/doc/configuration.md

     port-set {
       psid-length 6;
       reserved-ports-bit-count 0;
-      shift 10;
     }
   }
 ```

-`reserved-ports-bit-count` and `shift` in the `port-set` container are
+`reserved-ports-bit-count` in the `port-set` container is optional.
-both optional.

-An entry's `psid-length`, `shift` and `reserved-ports-bit-count`
+An entry's `psid-length` and `reserved-ports-bit-count` must not exceed
-parameters must necessarily add up to 16, so it is sufficient to
-specify just two of them.
-Actually it's sufficient to just specify the
-`psid-length`, which is the only required one.
+16 when summed.
+The shift parameter is calculated from the two parameters
+in this equation:

+   shift = `psid-length` + `reserved-ports-bit-count` - 16

+It's only necessary to specify `psid-length` as
-`reserved-ports-bit-count` defaults to 0, and `shift` defaults to `16
+`reserved-ports-bit-count` defaults to 0.
-- psid-length`.

 ## Ingress and egress filters